 Preparing Your Environment for Remote Recording

-When selecting a quiet, acoustically dampened space to record, it is important to consider the impact of background noise and echo on the quality of your recording.
+When choosing a quiet space to record, think about how background noise and echo can affect your recording quality.
 A space with minimal outside noise and echo will help ensure your recording is clear and professional-sounding.

 Create a quiet space with good sound quality to ensure your recordings sound clear and focused on your voice.
 This will result in a more professional and polished final product.